appsquickly/typhoon/README.md

 Well. . . it's not necessarily Spring, the well-known DI framework for Java, .NET and ActionScript. . .
 Just my personal take on what Dependency Injection should look like in Objective-C. I guess that I could've called it
 ___'The Typhoon Framework'.___.
 Or Michael.

+If you proceed with the Dependency Injection pattern, there are basically two options:

-First of all, based on the above definition - you can do dependency injection without a framework/library/container to help you. . .
-If you wanted to. ___But___, I think it helps a lot to have one.
-(The points below explain why).
+* You can do dependency injection without a framework/library/container to help you.
+(It is simple after all) It is certainly possble that this will be adequate. ___But___, I think it helps a lot to have one.

-So, on the container/library front, there's been quite a lot of action over the last three years.
-There's now around 15 Dependency Injection frameworks for Objective-C. Many follow in the footsteps of Google Guice, and the authors have done a great job (Objection is especially good), however I wanted an approach that allows the following:
+* So, going down the library/framework route, there's been quite a lot of action in Objective-C land, over the last three years.
+There's now around 15 Dependency Injection frameworks.
+Many follow in the footsteps of Google Guice, and the authors have done a great job (Objection is especially good), ___however___ I wanted an approach that allows the
+following:

 ## Design Goals / Features